-The proposed development will meet City requirements with the inclusion of 36 standard off- street parking stalls.
-Parking access will be placed under the renovated Duck's building and newly constructed portion of the development to the south and will be accessible by way of two car elevators.
-While a more complicated and costly endeavor, these elevators will eliminate the need for traditional ramping and minimize the impact to the existing Duck's Building.
+Parking access will be placed at the south-west corner of the site under the newly constructed portion of the development.
+While a more complicated and costly endeavor, the two car elevators will eliminate the need for traditional ramping.
 As per the Schedule C requirements, the proposal also includes space to accommodate bike parking stalls for hotel guests with end-of-trip facilities available for use by staff.
+A bike access ramp between the ground floor and P1 will be available for hotel staff to easily transport bikes between these levels.
+A bike valet system is also being explored by the applicant team to encourage active transportation by hotel guests.